 Greyhound drug positives from around the world

-Greyhound cocaine rulings from the United States
+Greyhound cocaine positives from around the world

 The Association of Racing Commissioners International classifies cocaine as a Class I drug, the highest prohibited category.
 Nonetheless, since fiscal year 2008, cocaine has been found in racing dogs at least 70 times in Alabama, Arkansas, and Florida.